zjkal/mysql-helper/README_EN.md

 ## 📃Changelog

+> v1.0.6 Aug 27, 2024
+> * Added logic to determine whether a table with the same name exists

 > v1.0.5 June 14, 2024
 > * Added the ability to set a parameter to disable foreign key checking during export